Get an annual AARP membership for only $12. Limited time offer.

 Validation Therapy in Dementia Care

-• Validation therapy is an approach to communicating with someone who has dementia that focuses on empathy and listening.
+• Validation therapy is an approach to communicating with someone who has dementia that focuses on empathy, listening, and trying to find the hidden need that’s influencing the person’s statement and behaviors.

 • This form of therapy is all about acknowledging the individual even if what they’re saying isn’t factual.
 This can help the person with dementia feel respected and heard.

 As humans, we have a need for validation.
 We need to feel loved and accepted.
 This need doesn’t go away just because dementia has profoundly affected someone’s perception of the world around them.
 In fact, their need for acceptance may be increased because their world has been shaken to the core.
-Validation therapy has proven successful in being able to make a difference in the lives of those living with the devastating effects of Alzheimer’s and dementia.
+Validation therapy has proved successful in being able to improve the quality of life for individuals with Alzheimer’s and other forms of dementia by reducing anxiety and enhancing their sense of well-being.

 Find the Right Housing Options for You